oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/bridgecrewio/checkov)](https://github.com/bridgecrewio/checkov/commits)

+> This linter has been deprecated.
+>
-TERRAFORM_CHECKOV will be deprecated because now REPOSITORY_CHECKOV does the same and much more.
+> TERRAFORM_CHECKOV will be deprecated because now REPOSITORY_CHECKOV does the same and much more.
+>

-You should disable TERRAFORM_CHECKOV by adding it in DISABLE_LINTERS property.
+> You should disable checkov by adding it in DISABLE_LINTERS property.
+>
+> It will be maintained at least until the next major release.

 ## checkov documentation